ryukinix/mal/README.md

 makepkg -si
 ```

-Notice that in this method all dependencies should be installed too.
+Notice that before using this method all dependencies should be installed.

 ## Usage